frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-type.md

 **Leave Type refers to the types of leaves allocated to an Employee which they can use while making Leave Applications.**

-You can create any number of Leave Types based on your company’s requirement.
+You can create any number of Leave Types based on your company’s requirements.

 To access Leave Type, go to: